College Football Hall of Fame

-The College Football Hall of Fame is a hall of fame and interactive attraction devoted to college football.
+The College Football Hall of Fame is a hall of fame and interactive attraction devoted to American college football.
 The National Football Foundation (NFF) founded the Hall in 1951 to immortalize the players and coaches of college football that were voted first team All-American by the media.

-In August 2014, the Chick-fil-A College Football Hall of Fame opened in downtown Atlanta, Georgia.
+In August 2014, the Chick-fil-A College Football Hall of Fame opened in downtown Atlanta.
 The facility is a 94,256 sqft attraction located in the heart of Atlanta's sports, entertainment and tourism district, and is adjacent to the Georgia World Congress Center and Centennial Olympic Park.

 History

 Early plans

-1949 - Rutgers was selected as the site for football’s Hall of Fame, via a vote by thousands of sportswriters, coaches, and athletic leaders.
+In 1949, Rutgers University in New Brunswick, New Jersey, was selected as the site for football's Hall of Fame, via a vote by thousands of sportswriters, coaches, and athletic leaders.
 Rutgers was chosen for the location because Rutgers and Princeton played the first game of intercollegiate football in New Brunswick on November 6, 1869.

 Secondary plans in 1967 called for the Hall of Fame to be located at Rutgers University in New Brunswick, New Jersey, the location of the first contest under rules now considered to be those of modern football, between teams from Rutgers and the College of New Jersey, now Princeton University; Rutgers won 6–4.
 Rutgers donated land near its football stadium, office space, and administrative support.
 After years of collecting donations starting in 1949 for the construction of the building with ground not having been broken and no plans to do so, the New Jersey Attorney General began an investigation of the finances of the Hall of Fame's foundation, the National Football Foundation.
 In response, the Foundation moved its operations to New York City, where it continued to collect donations for several years.

 Kings Mills

 When the New York Attorney General's office began its own investigation, the foundation moved to Kings Mills, Ohio in suburban Cincinnati, where a building finally was constructed adjacent to Kings Island in 1978.
 In choosing the site, it had been hoped that the museum could attract the same visitors attending the adjacent Kings Island amusement park, but this failed to happen.
 The Hall opened with good attendance figures early on, but visitation dwindled dramatically as time went on and never truly met projections.
-Attendance, which had been projected to be 300,000 annually, but peaked at 80,000 per year and dwindled to 30,000 per year.
+Attendance, which had been projected to be 300,000 annually, peaked at 80,000 per year and dwindled to 30,000 per year.
 The facility closed in 1992.
 Nearby Galbreath Field remained open as the home of Moeller High School football until 2003.
+In 2024, Mercy Health Kings Mills Hospital opened on the site.